Walter Block: Sexual assault

-Block asserts that sexual harassment "that takes place between secretary and her boss is not a coercive action."
+Block asserts that sexual harassment "that takes place between secretary and her boss is not a coercive action like the pinching that takes place in the public sphere."
+He claims this is the case since the secretary "agrees to all aspects of the job when she agrees to accept the job and especially when she agrees to keep the job".
+He calls this a "package-deal".
+He further differentiates this from acts taking place in public areas as they are not privately owned and therefore there can be no agreement to what he calls the "package-deal", and since the pincher isn't the private owner.
 He argues that "if pinching and sexual molestation are outlawed in private places, this violates the rights of those who voluntarily wish to engage in such practice."
-Block argues that the proof of the "voluntary" nature of such an act in a private place is that "the person endangered" (the victim woman) "has no claim [right] whatsoever to the private place in question."
+Block argues that the proof of the "voluntary" nature of such an act in a private place is that "the person endangered" (the victim woman) "has no claim [right] whatsoever to the private place in question [...]
+If she continues to patronize or work at a place where she is molested, it can only be voluntary."

 Highway privatization

-Block believes that government management of roads and highways is not only inefficient but also deadly.
+Block says government management of roads and highways is not only inefficient, but also deadly.
 He argues that "road socialism" causes the deaths of more than 35,000 people in the United States each year.
 And, although many people blame highway deaths on alcohol, unsafe vehicles, or speeding, Block lays the blame on the government officials who manage the highway system.
 "It may well be that speed and alcohol are deleterious to safe driving; but it is the road manager's task to ascertain that the proper standards are maintained with regard to these aspects of safety.
 If unsafe conditions prevail in a private, multistory parking lot, or in a shopping mall, or in the aisles of a department store, the entrepreneur in question is held accountable."

 Punishment of government employees

-Block has written two papers about punishment of those engaging in "statist, governmental or other gangster activity".
-Block argues that there should be "a presumption that all government employees are guilty of a crime against humanity," though he notes that this presumption can be rebutted in many cases, such as that of U.S. Congressman and Mises Institute Senior Fellow Ron Paul.
+Block has written about punishment of those engaging in "statist, governmental or other gangster activity".
+He argues there should be "a presumption that all government employees are guilty of a crime against humanity," though he notes that this presumption can be rebutted in many cases, such as that of U.S. Congressman and Mises Institute Senior Fellow Ron Paul.
 Block examines issues like restitution of land taken through eminent domain and possible retribution against politicians, IRS employees, and others who cooperated in governmental activity.
 He describes rules by which libertarian "Nuremberg Trials" might operate.